Telephone Interviewing Techniques Part One

 interview.
 First, because the subject is free to include or exclude whatever he wants to within his or her response, unless dealing with a fabricated victim’s account, the subject is unlikely to include false information, as open questions do not invite fabrication.
 Information that is volunteered during a response to an open question—for example, a subject’s alibi—will probably all be truthful, although perhaps incomplete.
 Second, the subject’s response to an initial open question can be evaluated for editing, where the subject intentionally excludes specific information within the account.
 Finally, responses to open questions generally do not commit the deceptive subject to a position of denial, whereas a series of closed questions may cause the subject to stick to a lie he told early during the interview process.

 Once the subject starts responding to the initial open-ended question the investigator should allow him/her to continue with their response without asking any questions.
 If the investigator does interrupt the account by asking a question, the truthful subject may edit the account to provide what he believes the investigator wants to know.
-Also, interruptions as a result of questions break the subject’s flow of ideas and continuity of the account, which restricts the investigator’s ability to evaluate the account for edited information.
+Also, interjecting questions while the subject is relating what happened can break the subject’s flow of ideas and continuity of the account, which restricts the investigator’s ability to evaluate the account for edited information.
 The goal is to obtain the “pure version” of the subject’s story.

 To encourage a full response to the initial open question, the investigator may use a technique called forced silence.
 After the subject pauses, the investigator might say something like, “all right” or “okay,” followed by silence.
 Inevitably, the subject will break the silence and continue with their response.
 An alternative procedure when the subject pauses is to nudge them forward by such comments as “please continue” or “go on.”
 When their story is complete the subject will generally let the investigator know this with a statement such as, “And that’s everything I did” of “That’s everything that happened.” *